Christine Sells, Ph.D.

 What is EMDR Therapy?

-EMDR therapy uses bilateral stimulation of the brain's hemispheres via eye movements, tones, and/or tactile stimulation while invoking the disturbing event during the therapy session.
-Like the bio-physiological and neuro-chemical mechanisms involved in REM (Rapid Eye Movement) sleep, in EMDR the brain reprocesses disturbing events with dual focus on the bilateral stimulation.
-Adaptive information that was previously blocked or inaccessible to the parts of the brain that housed the disturbing memory(ies) becomes interwoven with the disturbing memory.
+EMDR therapy uses bilateral stimulation of the brain's hemispheres via eye movements, tones, and/or tactile stimulation while invoking the disturbing event during the therapy session which brings the disturbing memory to an equilibrium as the client's brain naturally finds a more beneficial perspective on the disturbing memory.
+Adaptive information that was previously blocked or inaccessible to the parts of the brain that housed the disturbing memory(ies) rapidly becomes interwoven with the disturbing memory.
 The distressing emotions, body sensations and maladaptive thoughts connected with the distress literally fall away from the memory of the disturbing event(s) as a result of EMDR therapy.
 People experience accelerated healing with this method that may take talk therapy months, and even years to achieve.
 EMDR therapy research has proven that referral issues may successfully be handled in a fraction of the time that it typically takes to achieve in traditional talk therapy.

-Clients entering into EMDR therapy will need to be ready to access and to tolerate their disturbing material in thought, feeling and body sense.
-For this reason, it is very important to prepare sufficiently before beginning the dual attention to bilateral stimulation and the disturbing event(s).
-In some cases, It may be necessary to take session time prior to desensitization and reprocessing for building skills for emotional containment and stabilization and/or building a body awareness of feeling states.
-In any case, I am sensitive to each client's unique needs and works collaboratively with each client to form an individually tailored treatment plan for complete symptom/problem resolution.
+Clients interested in utilizing EMDR therapy will need to be ready to access and to tolerate their disturbing material in thought, feeling and body sense.
+For this reason, it is very important to prepare sufficiently before beginning trauma confrontation via EMDR.
+Since each person has a unique inner system, it is necessary to assess how symptoms and problems have been developed and maintained prior to the onset of confronting problems and traumas.
+In cases where clients have a complex internal system due to prolonged histories of trauma, abuse and/or neglect, appropriate attention will be given to clients in order to cultivate an internal sense of safety, to build skills for emotional containment and stabilization and/or to build a body awareness of feeling states before confronting traumas directly within sessions.
+In any case, I am sensitive to each client's unique needs, and I work collaboratively within sessions to form an individually tailored treatment plan for resolution of problems and symptoms.